Apatakiti/Todolist-js-best-practice/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issue, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).